ARM-software/arm-trusted-firmware/readme.md

 See the [User Guide] for instructions on how to install, build and use the Trusted Firmware with the ARM [FVP]s.

+See the [Firmware Design] for information on how the ARM Trusted Firmware works.

 See the [Porting Guide] as well for information about how to use this software on another ARMv8-A platform.